piranha/twinspark-js/www/api/ts-swap.md

 # `ts-swap` {.text-center}

 Controls how HTML is going to be inserted into your page.
+Should be set on an origin element.
 Can be one of the following keywords:

 <table class="table">
 <tr><th>Strategy</th> <th>Description</th></tr>